Nursing Course Description(s)

 A survey course to help students explore nursing as a possible career path.

-The focus of this course will be health assessment through the gathering of subjective and objective data.
-Critical thinking will be encouraged through learning how to analyze and cluster data that is obtained through health assessment.
-Evidence-based practice as the foundation for clinical nursing will be incorporated.
-An introduction to the nursing process, therapeutic use of self, caring and communication skills will be presented.
-The clinical focus will be gerontology.
+The focus of this course will be health assessment through the gathering of subjective and objective data through interview and physical examination of the adult client.
+An introduction to the nursing process, communication skills and documentation as related to health assessment will be presented.
+Older adult and cultural considerations will be addressed for each body system.
 Clinical/Nursing lab component.
 Fees: Additional fee required.
-Prerequisites: Program admission required.
+Prerequisites: Program admission.